windows7lake/ll_dropdown_menu/README.md

-final AlignmentGeometry itemAlignment; // Alignment of the sub-items of the drop-down menu content body final EdgeInsetsGeometry? itemPadding; // Padding of the sub-items of the drop-down menu content body final IndexedWidgetBuilder? itemBuilder; // Builder for the sub-items of the drop-down menu content body, used to customize Item final OnDropDownItemTap? onDropDownItemTap; //Click event for the child item of the drop-down menu content body final OnDropDownItemChanged? onDropDownItemChanged; // The selected state change event of the child item of the drop-down menu content body final int? maxMultiChoiceSize; // The maximum number of multiple choices for the sub-items of the drop-down menu content body final OnDropDownItemLimitExceeded? onDropDownItemLimitExceeded; // Callback event triggered when the number of multiple selections for the sub-items of the drop-down menu content body exceeds the maximum value
+final AlignmentGeometry itemAlignment; // Alignment of the sub-items of the drop-down menu content body final EdgeInsetsGeometry? itemPadding; // Padding of the sub-items of the drop-down menu content body final IndexedWidgetBuilder? itemBuilder; // Builder for the sub-items of the drop-down menu content body, used to customize Item final OnDropDownItemTap? onDropDownItemTap; // Click event for the child item of the drop-down menu content body final OnDropDownItemChanged? onDropDownItemChanged; // The selected state change event of the child item of the drop-down menu content body final int? maxMultiChoiceSize; // The maximum number of multiple choices for the sub-items of the drop-down menu content body final OnDropDownItemLimitExceeded? onDropDownItemLimitExceeded; // Callback event triggered when the number of multiple selections for the sub-items of the drop-down menu content body exceeds the maximum value